Simple Linear Regression: Complete Guide with Formulas, Examples & Python Implementation

 Notebook output

 The least squares method in action: finding the optimal regression line.
 The red line shows the fitted line with the minimum sum of squared residuals, while the blue and green lines represent suboptimal fits with higher SSR values.
 The thick red vertical lines show residuals (distances from points to the optimal line), while the blue and green dotted lines show residuals for the suboptimal models.
 The gray squares represent the squared residuals for the optimal line, with their areas proportional to the squared error magnitude.
-This visualization demonstrates why the least squares method works: it finds the line that minimizes the total squared distance between all data points and the fitted line.
+Here's why the least squares method works: it finds the line that minimizes the total squared distance between all data points and the fitted line.

 Example